Bank Holiday delivery & collection

 Dizziness

 If you feel dizzy, lightheaded or faint whilst taking Viagra then you must avoid driving, cycling and using tools.
 Lie down or stay seated until the dizziness passes.
-If this doesn’t settle you should contact a doctor.
+If this doesn’t settle, you should contact a doctor.

 These side effects are more common in people who take higher doses of Viagra.
 Find out more about 50mg vs 100mg of Sildenafil.
 You can always ask for a lower dose if side effects are causing you discomfort.

-Long term side effects of Viagra
+The most common long term side effects when taking Viagra

 Many men may take Viagra for an extended period of time to treat erectile dysfunction.
 There can therefore be a number of long term side effects that may occur.
 Whilst these risks aren’t common, they are serious and it’s therefore always important to speak to your doctor before taking Viagra.